samjulien/blog/_posts/2018-06-19-creating-web-components-with-stencil.markdown

 We added a few attributes to the JSX definition of the single star: `onMouseOver`, to capture the presence of the mouse over the component, `onMouseOut`, to capture the mouse exit from the component area, and `onClick`, to capture the click event on a star of the component.
 As per JSX semantics, these attributes are mapped to the corresponding HTML attributes `onmouseover`, `onmouseout` and `onclick`.
 Each attribute has an arrow function assigned that invokes the component's methods `createStarList()` and `setValue()`.

-The first one is a slightly changed version of previous `createStarList()` method.
+The first one is a slightly changed version of the previous `createStarList()` method.
 Now it accepts an argument that defines the number of stars to display, and this parameter is used instead of the fixed `value` property.

 The `setValue()` method takes the new value, assigns it to the `value` property and calls the `createStarList()` method to generate the new list of stars.